greg-md/php-router/README.md

 `type` parameter is required in the route.
 Default value is `lifestyle` and should consist of **letters, numbers and dashes**.

 `page` parameter is required in its segment, but the segment entirely is optional.
 Default value is `1` and should consist of **unsigned integers**.
-If the parameter will not be set or will be the same as default value, the entire segment will be excluded from the URL.
+If the parameter will not be set or will be the same as default value, the entire segment will be excluded from the URL path.

 ```php
 echo $router->url('articles.type'); // result: /articles/lifestyle